-Pamela Druckerman is the author of Bringing Up Bébé: One American Mother Discovers the Wisdom of French Parenting, a New York Times best seller which has been translated into 28 languages (including Mongolian) and optioned as a feature film by Blueprint Pictures.
+Pamela Druckerman is the author of Bringing Up Bébé: One American Mother Discovers the Wisdom of French Parenting, a New York Times best seller which has been translated into 30 languages (including Mongolian) and optioned as a feature film by Blueprint Pictures.
 Its UK title is French Children Don’t Throw Food.

 In 2017, she won an Emmy for The Forger, a 16-minute New York Times documentary about a Frenchman who forged documents during WWII.
 The film was also a finalist for the Peabody Award and won prizes from World Press Photo, Pictures of the Year International and NPPA.
 Pamela shared a 2015 Overseas Press Club award for “best TV or video spot news reporting from abroad” for video coverage of the 2015 terrorist attacks in Paris.

 Bringing Up Bébé was a #1 best seller in the U.K. (Sunday Times); a top-ten best seller in the United States (The New York Times); and has appeared on best-seller lists in Germany, Russia and Brazil.
 Pamela is also the author of There Are No Grown-Ups: A Midlife Coming-of-Age Story, Bébé Day By Day: 100 Keys to French Parenting and Lust in Translation: Infidelity from Tokyo to Tennessee.

 From 1997 to 2002 Pamela was a staff reporter for The Wall Street Journal based in Buenos Aires, São Paulo and New York.
 She was also a term member at the Council on Foreign Relations.
-Pamela holds a B.A. in philosophy from Colgate University and a Master of International Affairs from Columbia University.
+She holds a B.A. in philosophy from Colgate University and a Master of International Affairs from Columbia University.
 She grew up in Miami.